nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

 * **Enhancement:** Implemented the feature to find items using multiple search parameters

-  * What it does: This feature allows the user to filter contacts, tasks and events using multiple search parameters.
+  * **What it does:** This feature allows the user to filter contacts, tasks and events using multiple search parameters.
-                  This feature includes the following functionalities: `find contact`, `find task`.
+                  This includes the following functionalities: `find contact`, `find task`.

-  * Justification: This feature enhances the product significantly by allowing users to conduct more accurate and refined searches for module details.
-                   Finding the necessary module details is crucial for users who might store large numbers of different contacts, tasks and events in their application.
-                   Implementing a feature which allows users to find items using multiple search parameters can narrow down the search results, increasing the probability of users being able to retrieve their intended search result easily, hence improving user experience.
+  * **Justification:** This feature enhances the product significantly as users might store large numbers of different contacts, tasks and events, and locating a specific information may be tedious.
+A feature to find items using multiple search parameters allows searches to be more accurate and refined, and can narrow down the search results.
+This increases the probability of users being able to retrieve their intended search result easily.

-  * Highlights:
+  * **Highlights:**

     * This feature required in-depth analysis of the underlying implementation of `Contact` and `Task` so that the appropriate search parameters to find matching contacts and tasks with could be identified.